semi-confituriers/HedgeClog/README.md

 # HedgeClog

-_A fire broke out at "Hedgehogs and associates" !
+_A fire broke out at "Hedgehogs and associates" !_
-All hedgehogs have to leave the building!
+_All hedgehogs have to leave the building !_
-But co-workers need to keep a safe distance from each others’ spikes !
+_But co-workers need to keep a safe distance from each others’ spikes !_
-Help them get through the fire hazard!_
+_Help them get through the fire hazard !_

-# Description
+## Description

 A puzzle game of 17 levels: It will take you about 30 minutes to finish the game.